hillerlab/TOGA/README.md

 #### Nextflow

-There are several nextflow-related issues that you migth encounter.
+There are several nextflow-related issues that you might encounter.
 If you have any issues with installation most likely this is something related to java version.
 The simplest solution would be to install nextflow using conda: